top of page

 My Story

 Long Hollow Road will lead you to a quiet cabin built by the most hospitable, hard working, family man I ever knew.
 Craig Culbertson was a wheat farmer, husband, father, coach, friend and all around good man.
-I cannot say the same about my own father, but I can say that my Dad's obsession with bird hunting, led me to my very first Pheasant hunting trip down Long Hollow Road when I was 12 years old.
+I cannot say the same about my own father, but I can say that my Dad's obsession with hunting, led me to my very first Pheasant hunting trip down Long Hollow Road when I was just 12 years old.

 Rewind a few years.
 As the story is told, my dad and his buddies were exploring the Palouse for Pheasants.
-Somehow they ended up lost and sleeping under their truck at the end of a road, in a rain storm.
+Somehow they ended up lost and sleeping under their truck at the end of a road in a rain storm.
 At some point they were noticed by the land owner.
-The sympathetic farmer proceeded to offer up his barn to this diehard group of young bird hunters and that is how the tradition of Pheasant hunting down Long Hollow Road began.
+The sympathetic farmer proceeded to offer up his barn to this diehard group of young bird hunters.
+That is how the tradition of Pheasant hunting down Long Hollow Road began.
 For many years to follow my Dad and his friends were invited back to the wheat farm annually by Craig Culbertson and his family, for some of the best Pheasant hunting and Deer hunting that Washington State had to offer.

 Although I have a few vague memories of a Brittany and a Vizsla somewhere along the line.
 It was Labrador Retrievers that my father chased upland birds with traditionally.
 What I also remember is that the Pheasant numbers were so good back then, that a poorly trained, average gun dog, could make a bird hunter with a monster ego, look like a hero.
-Without going into too much detail about my childhood.
+Without going into to much detail about my childhood.
 When I was 12 years old my Grandpa felt compelled to pick me up one day, drive me from Redmond Washington to Colfax for my very first hunting trip and for a rare visit with my biological father.

 A more vivid and positive memory from my childhood is that of a Black Lab named "Sheen".
 Sheen dog was owned by my Uncle Mark who was my Mom's brother.
 Mark had been in an accident where he had fallen asleep at the wheel in his early 20's and was a paraplegic.
 That did not slow him down from his passion for Duck Hunting and Fly fishing however.
 Mark was an avid outdoorsman and I have fond memories of blowing duck calls, throwing the ball for his dog, riding around in his wheel chair and trips to the lake.
-I was always very impressed with Sheen's drive for retrieving and the way she set the tennis ball on Mark's lap after every retrieve.
+I was always very impressed with Sheen's drive for retrieving and the way she set the tennis ball on his lap after every retrieve.
 In retrospect there was something special about that dog that left a lasting impression for sure.

 After my first trip to the Palouse at just 12 years old, it was the hospitality of the Culbertson family, the wheat farm itself, the extraordinary bird hunting, the adventure, the shotguns, and the bird dogs that changed the course of my life forever.
 In addition to all the positive memories, there were plenty of opportunities for my young open mind to see and experience things that in my heart, for some reason, I just knew were not right.
 Early memories of hunting with my dad and his friends were often a lesson in my life about who I did not want to be, and what I did not want to do...
 Learning is always a combination of dos and don'ts.
 There are always people in our life that we can emulate in order to learn what to do.
 On the contrary, there are those people in our life that are an obvious example of what not to do.
 My father was that person for me.
 I have felt for many years that all the bad experiences and bad dogs I was fortunate to hunt with as a kid, led me to my ongoing desire to be better.